ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Training

-\item \textbf{Trajectory Augmentation for Hard Tasks}: For partially solved tasks, we conduct supervised fine-tuning of our backbone model using the initial trajectories as input.
-The fine-tuned model is then employed to sample more trajectories for each task, thus substantially expanding the coverage and quality of trajectories for tasks where model proficiency was previously limited.
+\item \textbf{Task-Oriented Augmentation with Stratified Sampling}: For partially solved tasks, we conduct SFT on our backbone model using the initial trajectories as input.
+The fine-tuned model is then used to sample additional trajectories for each task, thereby substantially expanding the coverage and quality of trajectories for tasks where model proficiency was previously limited.

-For tasks classified as unsolved, we build a model pool consists of high-performing models and randomly pick a model to determine the following action at each step in the interaction process.
-This approach is motivated by the empirical observation that, while aggregate model performances are comparable, considerable inter-model variance exists at the task level, reflecting distinct areas of expertise.
-Model collaboration thus enables the generation of trajectories that would be unattainable using any single model in isolation. \end{enumerate}
+For tasks classified as unsolved, we build a model pool of high-performing models and randomly select one to determine each action.
+This approach leverages inter-model variance at the task level, as different models exhibit distinct areas of expertise despite comparable aggregate performance, enabling trajectory generation that is unattainable by any single model. \end{enumerate}

-We systematically aggregate and filter the collected interaction data, retaining only successful trajectories, and employ them for supervised fine-tuning of the model.
+We systematically aggregate and filter the collected interaction data, retaining only successful trajectories (\textbf{180k+} correct steps), and employ them for supervised fine-tuning of the model.
 This strategy equips the model with robust desktop manipulation capabilities and foundational reasoning abilities, significantly enhancing the performance of the base model.